ScribeAegis/ScribeAegis/README.md

 ---

 ### 🤝 Collaboration & Sponsorship
-If you need help with a project, I sometimes contribute to open source projects but generally only have time to give advice.
+If you need help with a project, I sometimes contribute to open source projects but generally I do not have the time, sorry I could not be more help.

 ---